Degenerate parabolic stochastic partial differential equations: Quasilinear case: Existence for nondegenerate case---polynomial growth of

-In this section, we relax the additional hypothesis upon $B$ and prove existence of a weak solution to \eqref{eq} under the remaining two additional hypotheses of Section \ref{sec:nondeg}, i.e. (H1) and (H2).
+In this section, we relax the additional hypothesis upon $B$ and prove existence of a weak solution to \eqref{eq} under the remaining two additional hypotheses of Section~\ref{secnondeg}, that is, (H1) and (H2).

 First, we approximate \eqref{eq} by